microsoft/botframework-cli/packages/orchestrator/README.md

   0) Micro-Average - Orchestrator is essentially a multi-class ML learner and model, so evaluation can also be expressed as a multi-class confusion matrix, besides the series of binary per-label confusion matrices mentioned above.
-In such a multi-class confusion matrix, every prediction is a positive, there is no negative.
+In such a multi-class confusion matrix, every prediction is a positive and there is no negative.
 The diagonal cells of this multi-class confusion matrix are the TPs.
 The micro-average metric is the ratio of the sum of TPs over total.
 Total is the sum of all the supports (#positives) aggregated from the series of binary confusion matrices.
+  1) Micro-First-Quartile - use the series of binary confusion matrices, sort them by a metric (e.g., F1) value, and crate an bucket array that each bucket contain the per-label binary confusion matrix metric value as well as the per-label support.
+From this metric-support array, the micro-first-quartile metric is the metric value from the entry at the first quartile position in the bucket array.
+  2) Micro-Median - similar to Micro-First-Quartile, but at the second-quartile position, i.e., median.
+  3) Micro-Third-Quartile - similar to Micro-First-Quartile, but at the third-quartile position.
+  4) Macro-First-Quartile - use the series of binary confusion matrices, sort them by a metric (e.g., F1) value, and crate a simple array of the per-label binary confusion matrix metrics.
+From this metric array, the macro-first-quartile metric is the metric value at the first quartile position.
+  5) Macro-Median - similar to Macro-First-Quartile, but at the second-quartile position, i.e., median.
+  6) Macro-Third-Quartile - similar to Macro-First-Quartile, but at the third-quartile position.
-  1) Summation Micro-Average - the second way coalescing the series of binary confusion matrices into one is by summing up their TP, FP, TN, FN numbers.
+  7) Summation Micro-Average - the second way coalescing the series of binary confusion matrices into one is by summing up their TP, FP, TN, FN numbers.
 These 4 summations are then formed as one binary confusion matrix and can be used to calculate overall precision, recall, F1, and accuracy.
-  2) Macro-Average - another way coalescing the series of binary confusion matrices simply takes arithmetic average of every metrics individually.
+  8) Macro-Average - another way coalescing the series of binary confusion matrices simply takes arithmetic average of every metrics individually.
 The denominator for computing the averages is the number of labels existed in the ground-truth set.
-  3) Summation Macro-Average - While macro-average takes a simple arithmetic average on every metrics.
+  9) Summation Macro-Average - While macro-average takes a simple arithmetic average on every metrics.
         Summation macro-average only takes the average on the 4 confusion matrix cells, TP, FP, TN, and FN.
         Precision, recall, F1, and accuracy are then calculated by the 4 averaged cells.
-  4) Positive Support Macro-Average - some prediction file may not contain all the ground-truth utterances and may lack predictions for some ground-truth labels completely.
+  10) Positive Support Macro-Average - some prediction file may not contain all the ground-truth utterances and may lack predictions for some ground-truth labels completely.
 The averaging denominator for this metric uses the number of prediction labels, i.e., number of the labels with a greater-than-zero support.
-  5) Positive Support Summation Macro-Average - this metric is similar to 3), but use 4)'s denominator.
+  11) Positive Support Summation Macro-Average - this metric is similar to 3), but use 4)'s denominator.
-  6) Weighted Macro-Average - this metric averaging approach takes an weighted average of the series of binary per-label confusion matrices.
+  12) Weighted Macro-Average - this metric averaging approach takes an weighted average of the series of binary per-label confusion matrices.
 The weights are the per-label prevalences, which are listed in the "Ground-Truth Label/Utterancce Statistics" tab.
-  7) Weighted Summation Macro-Average - similar to 6), but the weighted average only applies to the 4 confusion matrix cells.
+  13) Weighted Summation Macro-Average - similar to 6), but the weighted average only applies to the 4 confusion matrix cells.
 Weighted TP, FP, TN, FN are then used to calculate precision, recall, F1, and accuracy.
-  8) Multi-Label Exact Aggregate - Orchestrator supports multi-label intents for each utterance.
+  14) Multi-Label Exact Aggregate - Orchestrator supports evaluating multi-label intents for each utterance.
         I.e., an utterance can belong to more than one categories (intents).
-For a multi-intent application, a model can actually generate spurious intent predictions that can still boost the "per-label" metrics described thus far.
-In a "per-label" metric, every label (an instance can have more than one label) can contribute to metric computation.
+For a multi-intent application, a model can actually generate spurious (too many) intent predictions that can still boost the "per-label" metrics described thus far.
+In a "per-label" metric, every label (an instance can have more than one label) can contribute to metric computation, therefore some instances may contribute more to metric calculation more then others.
-        To counter this problem, Multi-Label Exact Aggreagate is a "per-instance" metric that it builds a binary confusion matrix directly and only a instance can contribute to metric computation disregard the number of labels it has.
+        To counter this problem, Multi-Label Exact Aggreagate is a "per-instance" metric that it builds a binary confusion matrix directly and an instance can only contribute to metric computation once disregard the number of labels it has.
         An utterance is only a TP if a non-empty prediction's intent array is exactly equal to the ground-truth array.
 If a prediction's intent array contains at least one label not in the ground-truth array, then this utterance is a FP.
 Then, if an utterance's ground-truth intent array contains at least one label not in the prediction intent array, then this utterance is a FN.
 A TN only happens if both arrays are empty.
 Notice that this metric only applies to multi-intent predictions, it is not calculated for evaluating entity predictions.
-  9) Multi-Label Subset Aggregate - Similar to Multi-Label Exact Aggregate, but this metric's TP logic is less restrictive.
+  15) Multi-Label Subset Aggregate - Similar to Multi-Label Exact Aggregate, but this metric's TP logic is less restrictive.
         An utterance is only a TP if a prediction's intent array is a non-empty subset of the ground-truth array.
 If a prediction's intent array contains at least one label not in the ground-truth array, then this utterance is a FP.
 If an utterance's prediction intent array is empty while it's not